railwayapp/docs/src/pages/develop/services.md

 - Persistent database services
 - Ephemeral deployment services

 Deployment services can be connected to a GitHub repo and autodeployed on each commit.
-Starters are a pre-configured groups of services that can be used as a starting off point for your project, or added to an existing project).
+Templates are a pre-configured groups of services that can be used as a starting off point for your project, or added to an existing project).

 Services keep track of all current and historical deployment attempts as well as [variables](/develop/deployments), [metrics](/diagnose/metrics), and application source like a GitHub repo and a start command.
 Clicking a service within the project canvas will bring up the service view on the side of your browser.